vuetifyjs/vuetify/packages/docs/src/pages/en/components/date-pickers.md

 The components also use the [i18n](/features/internationalization) feature to know which locale should be used for dates.
 If you are using the built-in date adapter, then everything should work automatically.

-However if you are not using the built in date adapter, then you will need to set up a mapping from the [i18n](/features/internationalization) locale string to the date library locale in the vuetify options.
+If you're not using the built-in date adapter, set up a mapping from the [i18n](/features/internationalization) locale string to the date library locale in the Vuetify options.

 ```js
 import DateFnsAdapter from '@date-io/date-fns'